SMerrony/emdee/DEVELOP.md

 The embedded icon was generated with this command, run from the top-level dir...
 `are --lang=Ada -o src --resource=Embedded --name-access --fileset='**/*.*' share/emdee`

+The all notes off midi file was created using csvmidi.

 ## Examine Style (CSS) of Running Application
 `GTK_DEBUG=interactive bin/emdee`